rchampati/pcf-kbs/templates/checklist.md

-*The text in italics serves as the instructions for each section of the article.*

-*Purpose of template: When performing a task that requires certain things to be pre-available, use the Checklist template to specify those requirements.*
+---
+title: Name of the article
+template: Checklist
+id:
+locale: en-us
+---
 # Checklist for (name of the subject)

 ## Environment